 The new College Core Curriculum in Arts and Sciences includes a language requirement and the course categories Diversity in the U.S. and Global Connections.
 The new School of Management curriculum also includes courses on global understanding.

-Bucknell is working to recruit high-achieving students from diverse backgrounds through a number of Admissions efforts, including:
+The Class of 2017 is the most diverse class in University history, with 17.5 percent students of color and 10 percent international students.
+Bucknell continues to recruit high-achieving students from diverse backgrounds through a number of Admissions efforts, including:

 Created in 2010 through a partnership with Parsons Brinckerhoff, an international engineering firm, the Engineering Success Alliance provides targeting tutoring for engineering students who did not have access to a strong preparation in mathematics and science.
 The goal of this program is to increase diversity in Bucknell's engineering program and, in the long term, catalyze increased diversity in the engineering workforce.

 The Together Everyone Achieves More (TEAM) Mentoring program matches first-year students of color with mentors who are liaisons to the academic, social, and cultural support mechanisms available at Bucknell University and within the Lewisburg community.